Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Challenges in Coordinating GenAI into Collaborative Newswork (RQ2)

 Many participants expressed concern that GenAI could devalue the profession itself, transforming journalism from a human enterprise into something replaceable by machines.
-As P24 self-mockingly noted, \textit{“We often talk about what professions AI might replace.
+As \( P24_{\text{female, journalist}} \) self-mockingly noted, \textit{“We often talk about what professions AI might replace.
 News reports usually say it will replace low-creativity jobs like data entry.
-But if even high-literacy, high-creativity journalism can be assisted by GenAI, doesn’t that say something about how little society values our work?”} T2 shared a widely discussed case in the Chinese news industry that illustrates this anxiety.
-T2 said a prominent Chinese newsroom recently sought to develop its own GenAI system for news writing and asked journalists to contribute training data by submitting ten of their most accomplished past articles.
+But if even high-literacy, high-creativity journalism can be assisted by GenAI, doesn’t that say something about how little society values our work?”}

+\( P3_{\text{male, editor/manager}} \) shared a widely discussed case in the Chinese news industry that illustrates this anxiety. \( P3_{\text{male, editor/manager}} \) said a prominent Chinese newsroom recently sought to develop its own GenAI system for news writing and asked journalists to contribute training data by submitting ten of their most accomplished past articles.
 Yet, almost no journalist complied.
-As T2 explained, journalists feared that handing over their best work would not only strip them of control over the copyright of their writing but also allow the system to absorb their style and voice, erasing the individuality of their labor.
+As \( P3_{\text{male, editor/manager}} \) explained, journalists feared that handing over their best work would not only strip them of control over the copyright of their writing but also allow the system to absorb their style and voice, erasing the individuality of their labor.
 For many, the idea that their copyrighted articles could be repurposed as raw material for a machine epitomized the risk of being replaced by the very system trained on their work.
 This moral framing of authorship, as something earned through struggle and talent, helps explain why GenAI remains a taboo topic, even within news organizations that encourage experimentation.

 Fear of peer and supervisory judgment also played a critical role.
 In environments where editorial authority is tied to experience and skill, admitting to AI assistance might be interpreted as a lack of competence or diligence.
-Junior journalists especially felt that revealing GenAI usage might be seen as laziness or unprofessionalism.
-P27 reflected, \textit{“My editor is very old-school.
-If I told him I used AI to structure a piece or just organize interview notes, he’d think I wasn’t taking the job seriously.”} This perception of stigma reinforces secrecy and prevents GenAI from being openly incorporated into collaborative work, even when it could enhance efficiency or creativity.
+Junior journalists especially felt that revealing GenAI usage might be seen as laziness or unprofessionalism. \( P27_{\text{male, journalist}} \) reflected, \textit{“My editor is very old-school.
+If I told him I used AI to structure a piece or just organize interview notes, he’d think I wasn’t taking the job seriously.”} This perception of stigma reinforces secrecy and prevents GenAI from being openly coordinated into collaborative work, even when it could enhance efficiency or creativity.